Key takeaways:

 Once the redesign is live, continue gathering feedback from users to ensure that the changes are beneficial.
 Establish a feedback loop, where each iteration is tested, and user insights are collected, creating a cycle for evaluation, improvement, and further testing.

 Usability testing and feedback loops keep people at the center.
 By observing how users behave and interact with your redesigned website or app, you can identify and solve usability issues.
-Ongoing user testing helps measure the health of your digital product, generating qualitative and quantitative data for continuous improvement.
+Ongoing user testing helps measure the health of your digital product, generating insights from both qualitative vs quantitative research examples for continuous improvement

 Redesign your product with confidence